yardenvaknin/Resume_Web/README.md

 # Resume_Website_Project

 ## Main Goal:
-The main goal of my project was to create a Personal Website to present myself, my skilles, my Linkedin profile and Resume.
+The main goal of my project was to create a Personal Website to present myself, my skills, my Linkedin profile and Resume.

 ## Main Tools/Features:
 **1. Firebase.**<br/>